alvarogarcia7/blog_source/content/blog/2016-12-14-misunderstanding-reduce-hof.markdown

 ### Examples

-Note: the examples in this article are in Javascript because it is one language that uses `reduce` for this higher-order function
+Note: the examples in this article are in Javascript.

 This is a simple example of such function: